The four major components of this system are:

 The tool is described in more detail in its own section.

-These are both described in more detail soon.
-However, briefly, the first setting are all of the settings which apply to a vessel.
-In this case, there is a vessel named “Neah-Hawaii.”
+The settings are described in more detail soon.
 The system is capable of supporting as many vessels as you want to create.
 Each vessel can have different performance characteristics, be located in a different part of the world, and each has independent settings which describe to the solver what it wants to accomplish.

 There is quite a lot more to describe.
 Please read through the other topics in this Getting Started guide for more detail.